dbyl/pepper-best-deals/README.md

 10) implementation of basic bootstrap-based frontend
 11) implementation of scraping new articles
 12) implementation of scraping of searched articles
-13) improving searching articles by adding the feature to skip provided by the user
+13) improving searching articles by adding the feature to skip phrases provided by the user
 14) fixing errors that occurred as a result of changes made to the scraped page
 15) updating tests